Microsoft chooses Wedia as Local Country Partner of the Year!

-This year, Wedia partner Microsoft created 9 awards to recognize its best partners in France.
-The Microsoft Partner of the Year Awards recognize top Microsoft partners that have demonstrated outstanding successes, innovations and implementation of customer solutions built on Microsoft technology during the past year.
+This year, the Wedia partner Microsoft created 9 awards to recognize its best partners in France.
+The Microsoft Partner of the Year Awards recognizes top Microsoft partners including Wedia, that have demonstrated outstanding successes, innovations, and implementation of customer solutions built on Microsoft technology during the past year.

 “We are more than thrilled that our work in helping our customers accelerate the digital transformation of their marketing has been recognized by Microsoft,” said Olivier Grenet, Chief Technology Officer at Wedia.
 “We’ve been working with them since December 2017, and we share the same vision and philosophy around managing assets, leveraging business analytics and applying AI to media.
 We’ve begun some exciting new co-creation projects with Microsoft and our clients, which largely focus on AI and innovation in Digital Asset Management, and are really excited to see this collaboration grow.”